 Whenever I’ve travelled by sleeper, going right back to my inter-railing days over 25 years ago, there has been one common theme: individual compartments.
 Even when I’ve had to share with strangers, as I did when travelling by sleeper last year in Vietnam and China, we’ve had an individual compartment to ourselves.
 Not so on the Special Express 13 to Chiang Mai.
 There are separate compartments in first class, but in second class, it’s one long, open carriage, with rows of bunks down either side of the central aisle, which makes it much more like flying business class, where you’re sharing the same space with everyone else.

 The layout is fairly simple.
 During the day, pairs of seats face each other on either side of the aisle, with the top bunk folded away.
 In this configuration, it’s pretty much like a standard second class coach, except there’s loads of room.
 At night, the top bunk folds down and the two seats are pushed together to form the bottom bunk, much as they do on Amtrak’s sleeper services, the only difference being that there aren’t any individual compartments.
-Instead, each bunk has its own curtain which you can draw across when you want to go to sleep, giving you more privacy than you get on a standard business class cabin.
+Instead, each bunk has its own curtain which you can draw across when you want to go to sleep, giving you more privacy than you get in a standard business class cabin when you’re flying.

 In many ways I prefer this layout.
-During the day, it does feel much more like you’re in a standard carriageway, whereas I’ve always found that as much as I’ve enjoyed the privacy of having a compartment, either to myself, or shared with others, it can be rather isolating, particularly since it means you can only look out of one side of the train.
+During the day, it does feel much more like you’re in a standard carriageway.
+Although I’ve always enjoyed the privacy of having a compartment, either to myself, or shared with others, it can be rather isolating, particularly since you can only look out of one side of the train.
 Here I could glance across and see the view from the opposite window, giving me a much better sense of where we were going.

 The downside of all this open luggage storage is that there’s a real possibility that someone could come along and walk off with one of your bags, although I think that’s very unlikely.
 If you’re really worried you can bring a bike chain or something similar and chain your luggage to the rack.
 I briefly considered it, but discounted it largely on grounds of the additional weight.
 I did, however, ensure that my passport, wallet, laptop and camera came into the bunk with me, since they would be the really disastrous items to lose.
 Everything is fairly easily replaceable.